 - Scammers usually refer to puppies as their babies and insist that they are looking for a loving and caring owner for them.
 They also often send a list of questions and ask you to answer them.

 - They mention a specific “courier” that will deliver the puppy to you, but they never say the name of that courier.

-- If they offer the puppy in one location which is close to you, and then make up some reason why the puppy is in some other location where you can’t see him or pick him up, it is definitely a scam.
+- If they offer the puppy in one location that is close to you and then make up some reason why the puppy is in some other location where you can’t see him or pick him up, it is definitely a scam.

 - Also, if they tell you that they will ship the puppy in less than a day after they receive the payment, they are lying because it takes a lot more time to obtain proper documentation to ship a puppy internationally.